 defopt is a lightweight, no-effort argument parser.

 - Allow functions to be run from code and the command line without modification

 - Save you from writing, testing and maintaining argument parsing code

 - Allow you to build highly complex or customized command line tools

-Once you have written your function and Sphinx-style docstring, simply hand it to defopt.run() and you’re done.
+Once you have written and documented your function, simply pass it to defopt.run() and you’re done.

 import defopt def main(greeting, count=1): """Display a friendly greeting. :param str greeting: Greeting to display :param int count: Number of times to display the greeting """ for _ in range(count): print(greeting) if __name__ == '__main__': defopt.run(main)

 Descriptions of the parameters and the function itself are used to build an informative help message.